Reuell Walters: Arsenal

-Following an investigation by the Premier League, to ensure he had not been tapped up, Walters joined the Gunners as an under-16 on 19 October 2020.
-He was called to Arsenal Under-21s by then coach Kevin Betsy in the 2021–22 season as an inverting and overlapping full-back/wing-back.
+Following an investigation by the Premier League, to ensure he had not been tapped up, Walters joined Arsenal as an under-16 on 19 October 2020.
+He was called to the Under-21s team by then coach Kevin Betsy in the 2021–22 season as an inverting and overlapping full-back/wing-back.
 He signed his first professional contract with the club in February 2022.

-Walters was one of five academy players to travel with the first team to Germany for a mini training camp at Adidas headquarters in Herzogenaurach in July 2022, and started as a right-sided centre-back in the friendly to 2.
+In July 2022, Walters was one of five academy players to travel with the first team to Germany for a mini training camp at the Adidas headquarters in Herzogenaurach, and started as a right-sided centre-back in the friendly to 2.
 Bundesliga side 1.
 FC Nürnberg on 8 July.
-In the same month he was the only academy player taken to the U.S. tour, where he had a cameo at left-back against Premier League side Everton on 16 July.
+In the same month he was the only academy player taken to the U.S. tour, where he made a substitute appearance at left-back against Premier League side Everton on 16 July.
 In the 2022–23 season, he played left-sided centre-back in Arsenal's Under-18s FA Youth Cup run coached by Jack Wilshere.

-Walters has appeared multiple times as an unused substitute for Arsenal's first team since March 2023, with the first being in the Europa League last-16 first leg match away to Sporting CP at Estádio José Alvalade in Lisbon, Portugal on 9 March.
+Walters appeared multiple times as an unused substitute for the Arsenal first team from March 2023 onwards, with the first being in the UEFA Europa League round of 16 match away to Sporting CP at Estádio José Alvalade in Lisbon, Portugal on 9 March.

 Luton Town

-After turning down a contract extension, on 11 July 2024, Walters signed for EFL Championship club Luton Town following the expiry of his Arsenal contract.
+After turning down a extension for Arsenal, Walters signed for EFL Championship side Luton Town following the expiry of his contract on 11 July 2024.
 On 12 August, he made his debut for the club in a 4–1 loss against Burnley in the league.
+He went on to make 16 appearances in his first season at the club.

+He made two league starts in the 2025–26 season before suffering a groin injury, ruling him out for three weeks.
+After struggling to regain his place in the first-team under his former Arsenal boss Jack Wilshere, Walters was sent out on loan for the remainder of the season.

+Loan to Blackpool

+On 2 February 2026, Walters joined fellow League One club Blackpool on loan for the remainder of the season.
+He made 16 appearances during his three months at the club, as well as scoring the first senior goal of his career.

-International
+International career

-Walters is eligible to represent England, Germany or Jamaica at international level.
+Walters is eligible to represent England, Germany and Jamaica at international level.

-Having represented England U18s, Walters made his U19 debut on 22 March 2023 during a 1–0 win over Hungary at the Bescot Stadium during 2023 UEFA European Under-19 Championship qualification.
+Having been previously called up to the England Under-18s, Walters made his Under-19s debut on 22 March 2023 during a 1–0 win over Hungary at the Bescot Stadium during their 2023 UEFA European Under-19 Championship qualifier.

-On 26 March 2024, Walters made his England Elite League squad debut during a 3–1 win away to Czechia.
+On 26 March 2024, Walters made his England Under-20s debut during a 3–1 win away to Czechia.